 To solve the problem of organizing as many versions as needed, while enabling the ability to update underlying assets over time, without having to re-build and re-post links to new shows, Avitage developed a database application called Avitage Collections.

 Avitage Collections manages each slide, each video asset, as a separate file.
 This application allows users to create virtual versions of shows without duplicating source assets.
-Each show or video version is a “collection” of the assets that make up the video.
-In the Collections database, this is a virtual process of managing links to the underlying video assets.
+Each show is a “collection” of the PowerPoint with embeded audio or video assets that make up the video.

 Here is a link to the source assets in the video example above.